-FindMyPast At Home Interview
+FindMyPast At Home Interview Recap

-The FindMyPast database on police records is called England & Wales, Crime, Prisons & Punishment Browse, 1770-1935.
+For those interested in exploring police records, the relevant FindMyPast database is titled “England & Wales, Crime, Prisons & Punishment Browse, 1770-1935.”

 There was a question during the interview regarding how to name someone who was previously married, then transitioned and married again.
 It’s crucial to approach this matter with sensitivity and respect for the individual’s identity.
 Avoid using deadnames in any shared publications.
 Reserve deadnames for private notes and personal research.
 In shared writings, always use the individual’s chosen name.

 Consider the example of Bob and Sue, who were initially married.
 Sue later transitioned to Fred and married Georgia.
 In your database, update Fred’s name and keep the name Sue private.
 This might result in a record that seems inaccurately labeled as a gay marriage between Bob and Fred.
 However, this compromise respects Fred’s identity without exposing the deadname.
 In your narrative, explain Fred’s transition and that his first marriage was to a heterosexual cis-man without revealing Fred’s deadname.